nxskok/pasias/docs/04-one-sample-inference.md

 you should have no doubts about your $t$-test; if you think it has something wrong with it, you should say what it is and express your doubts.
 My guess is that you will think this distribution is skewed to the right.
-Most of my plots are saying that.\endnote{The normal quantile plot is rather interesting: it says that the uppermost values are approximately normal, but the *smallest* eight or so values are too bunched up to be normal.
+Most of my plots are saying that.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">The normal  quantile plot is rather interesting: it says that the uppermost  values are approximately normal, but the *smallest* eight or so  values are too bunched up to be normal.
 That is, normality fails not  because of the long tail on the right, but the bunching on the  left.
-Still right-skewed, though.}
+Still right-skewed, though.</span>

 On the website where I got these data, they were using the data as an example for another test, precisely *because* they thought the distribution was right-skewed.
 Later on, we'll learn about the sign test for the median, which I think is actually a better test here.

- 4 distribution of hunter-gatherer population densities (N = 86)
- across all forest ecosystems worldwide is skewed to the right and is non-normal.
-The median is therefore the most reliable measure of central tendency.
-As such, the median population density (per 100 km) of forest hunter-gatherers is ηo = 7.38.
-An interesting question that we may want to ask is whether this value is an accurate estimate of the population density of forest hunter-gatherers on specific continents; the results might answer the question of whether hunter-gatherer population densities are determined primarily by large-scale ecological constraints (such as resource availability), or whether there seem to be other factors, possibly social and/or historic, determining population density.
-For this example we will look at the hunter-gatherer groups of the northern Australian forests (n = 13).
-Let ηo be the median population density of all forest hunter-gatherer groups (N = 86), where ηo = 7.38, and let η be the median population density for Australian forest hunter-gatherer groups (n = 13).
-Formally, we wish to test the hypothesis at the a = 0.05 (95%) level: